3JLab/cmdlab.github.io/_pages/home.md

 permalink: /
 ---

----THIS WEBPAGE IS UNDER CONSTRUCTION, WE WILL UPDATE IT SOON The Computational Molecular Design Lab is a research group based at the [Faculty of Pharmacy of the University of Barcelona](https://www.ub.edu/portal/web/farmacia).
+---THIS WEBPAGE IS UNDER CONSTRUCTION, WE WILL UPDATE IT SOON---

+The Computational Molecular Design Lab is a research group based at the [Faculty of Pharmacy of the University of Barcelona](https://www.ub.edu/portal/web/farmacia).

---- THIS WEBPAGE IS UNDER CONSTRUCTION, WE WILL UPDATE IT SOON.
+--- THIS WEBPAGE IS UNDER CONSTRUCTION, WE WILL UPDATE IT SOON---

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="3000" data-pause="hover" >
     <!-- Menu -->